degville/snap-docs/docs/reference/operations/system-options.md

 snap set core system.disable-backlight-service=true
 ```

-<h2 id='heading--kernel-cmdline-append'>system system.kernel.cmdline-append</h2>
+## system system.kernel.cmdline-append

 Dynamically add permitted kernel boot parameters to the default kernel command line on devices using the GRUB bootloader and with [Ubuntu Core 20/22](https://ubuntu.com/core/docs/uc20/inside) or later.

 ```bash
 snap set system system.kernel.cmdline-append=”opt1=val1 opt2=val2”
 ```
 Proposed kernel boot parameters are verified against an _allow list_ in the [gadget snap](/reference/development/yaml-schemas/the-gadget-snap).
-See [gadget.yaml](/t/gadget-snaps/696#heading--gadget) for further details on the list syntax.
+See [gadget.yaml](reference/development/yaml-schemas/the-gadget-snap) for further details on the list syntax.

 This options requires the system or device to be manually restarted.
 The system will not restart automatically.